MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/desktop-report-lifecycle-datasets.md

 ![Diagram that shows multiple reports based on the same dataset.](media/desktop-report-lifecycle-datasets/report-lifecycle_03.png)

-## How to use a Power BI service live connection
+## Set up and use a Power BI service live connection

 Now you know the usefulness of the Power BI service live connection for report lifecycle management.
 Learn the steps to get from a great report and dataset to a shared dataset that your teammates can use in Power BI.